Superhero Academy 101: Metaphysics (the Green, the Red, the Clear, the Grey, the Black, and the Speed Force)

 Eventually, plant elementals retire into the green.
 Each goes into a long meditation and then stops moving and interacting with the world.
 When the meditation is over, after a few centuries, their minds become enmeshed within The Green and they join the Parliament of Trees.

 Holland's powers include using the Green to heal others from fungal infections and poisons by driving the infections out.
 He used this trick when Superman was infected by a rare Kryptonian fungus and healed him within The Green.

-People connected intimately with The Red have empathy with other animals and can communicate directly with them.
+People connected intimately with The Red have empathy toward other animals and can communicate directly with them.
 In many cases, they can control them to some degree or sometimes even possess them.

 The field also includes human beings.
-Animal Man has used his powers to not only possess humans but has also created a new copy of his original body after it was killed.
+Animal Man has used his powers to not only possess humans but also to create a new copy of his original body after it was killed.

 Which dimension do you think is the most powerful?